 Sport Categorisation includes three levels that are ranked primarily on past performance and future potential criterion at international benchmark events.

-Every 2 years sport programs are reviewed by the Australian Institute of Sport (AIS) and National Institute Network (NIN) partners against this criterion and categorised accordingly.
+Every two years sport programs are reviewed by the Australian Institute of Sport (AIS) and the National Institute Network (NIN) partners against this criterion and categorised accordingly.

 Sports with a strong record of achieving multi-medal or consistent team medals at Olympic, Paralympic or Commonwealth Games AND considered highly likely they will continue to achieve medal success at these events.